-$$A \vee T = T \vee A = T$$
+$$A \lor T = T \lor A = T$$

 The result of the logical disjunction of two propositions, where one of the propositions is known to be false, is given by the truth-value of the other proposition.
 That is, the Boolean value "F" acts as the identity for the disjunction operation.